-Students can earn an AAS in Occupational Studies by completing a certificate, advanced certificate, and General Education requirements.
+The next level, an Associate in Applied Science, is available for some programs.
+For some career fields, it is possible to earn a certificate, advanced certificate, and an Associate in Applied Science degree in the same field.
+In these cases, the credit hours from the certificate and advanced certificate can be applied to the credit hours needed for the Associate in Applied Science degree.
+Alternatively, students can earn an AAS in Occupational Studies by completing a certificate, advanced certificate and General Education requirements.

-Certificates Automotive Mechanics Certificate (CFAM) 22 Credits Motorcycle Service Technology I (CTMSTI) 20 Credits Auto Body Repair Certificate (CTAUBR) 32 Credits Advanced Certificates Automotive Technician Advanced Certificate (CVAUTC) 16 Credits Motorcycle Service Technology II (CVMST2) 10 Cedits Custom Auto Body Technician (CVCABT) 18 Credits Custom Fabrication and Chassis Design (CVCFCD) 18 Credits Collision Repair Technician Advanced Certificate (CVCLRT) 18 Credits Collision Repair Refinish Technician (CVCRRT) 18 Credits
+11 3 100 tec

+Automotive Mechanics Certificate (CFAM) 22 Credits

+Motorcycle Service Technology I (CTMST1) 20 Credits

+Auto Body Repair Certificate (CTAUBR) 32 Credits

+Automotive Services Technician Advanced Certificate (CVAST) 18 Credits

+Motorcycle Service Technology II (CVMST2) 10 Cedits

+Custom Auto Body Technician (CVCABT) 18 Credits

+Custom Fabrication and Chassis Design (CVCFCD) 18 Credits

+Collision Repair Technician Advanced Certificate (CVCLRT) 18 Credits

+Collision Repair Refinish Technician (CVCRRT) 18 Credits